 Here are some of the best pre-workout foods for women:

-- Low fat cottage cheese with fruit
+- Low-fat cottage cheese with fruit and granola mixed in

 Pre-Workout Foods for Men